tchakabam/blog/source/_posts/xhr-shaper.md

 tags:
 ---

+# How to emulate bandwidth conditons in the browser?

 In the past two years I have been working a lot with JavaScript-based adaptive streaming engines.
 Sometime in 2016 it occured to me: there is actually a way we would be able to throttle the network traffic of the browser, from within the browser (if you are not into the topic, I'll explain why that is a big deal to me further below).
 That idea was what led me to build **XHR-shaper** in the end.

-**What is XHR-Shaper?**.
+# What is XHR-Shaper?

 It's a JavaScript module that hooks into the standard XMLHttpRequest (that is what browser-code uses to make HTTP requests).
 To do that, it sits in between the actual request and the standard application API which it mimics effectively - then it shapes the behavior of the state and events in such way that emulates a certain bandwidth and latency.
 That's it.

-You can literally check it out here: https://github.com/tchakabam/xhr-shaper
+You can try it out here: https://tchakabam.github.io/xhr-shaper/

+And here is the project repository: https://github.com/tchakabam/xhr-shaper

 So for example with that installed one can say: